ISAs

 Cash ISA 💷

 Cash ISAs tend to offer slightly lower rates than bank savings accounts, but all interest earned is tax-free.
+With higher interest rates now available, this is potentially a consideration especially for people with higher savings balances.

 Lifetime ISA (LISA) and Help to Buy ISA (H2B ISA) 🏠